 Poor oral health and chronic pain from oral health conditions can negatively affect child growth and development and reduce people's quality of life.
 Good nutrition and oral health during pregnancy and the establishment of sound oral health behaviours for the infant in the first year of life may prevent childhood dental caries and improve overall child and adult oral health.
-Waitemata DHB provides school dental services to the residents of the overall Auckland region.
+Waitematā DHB provides school dental services to the residents of the overall Auckland region.
 At the end of 2013/14 we had set up 11 fixed clinic sites and 21 mobile clinics as well as 47 mobile clinic sites.

-Waitemata children have better oral health than New Zealand children as a whole.
+Waitematā children have better oral health than New Zealand children as a whole.
 However, Māori and Pacific children have poorer oral health than those of other ethnicities.
-Four out of five pre-school children are enrolled with oral health services in Waitemata, which is above the national average although less than the national target of 86%.
+Four out of five pre-school children are enrolled with oral health services in Waitematā, which is above the national average although less than the national target of 86%.
 At five years of age, threequarters (76%) of children are accessing free school dental care.
 Access rates are lower for Māori (62%) and Pacific (57%).
-For European/Other five-year-olds, Waitemata exceeds the Ministry of Health target for 65% to be caries-free, achieving 73%.
+For European/Other five-year-olds, Waitematā exceeds the Ministry of Health target for 65% to be caries-free, achieving 73%.
 We do not meet the target for Māori children (53%) or Pacific children (43%).
-Five-year-olds in Waitemata have an average of 1.3 decayed, missing or filled teeth (dmft).
+Five-year-olds in Waitematā have an average of 1.3 decayed, missing or filled teeth (dmft).
 Māori children have an average of 2.0 dmft and Pacific children have an average of 2.6 dmft while European/Other children have an average of 1.0 dmft.

-Nationally, approximately 66% of children aged 2-11 years brush their teeth twice daily.
+Nationally, approximately 66% of childr1en aged 2-11 years brush their teeth twice daily.
 This is lower for Māori and for those living in NZDep06 quintile 3-5 areas.
-Utilisation of community oral health services by adolescents aged 13 -17 years is approximately 73% for Auckland and Waitemata DHBs combined.
+Utilisation of community oral health services by adolescents aged 13 -17 years is approximately 73% for Auckland and Waitematā DHBs combined.
 National data shows that approximately 13% of adolescents aged 12-17 years have dental decay.
 Dental decay is more prevalent in Māori and Pacific adolescents, and those living in quintile 5 areas.
 The proportion of adolescents who are caries free is 45%.
-Year eight children (12/13- year-olds) in Waitemata have an average of 0.9 decayed, missing or filled teeth (dmft).
+Year eight children (12/13- year-olds) in Waitematā have an average of 0.9 decayed, missing or filled teeth (dmft).
 Māori children have an average of 1.2 dmft and Pacific children have an average of 1.5 dmft while European/Other children have an average of 0.8 dmft.
 Approximately 59% of adolescents brush their teeth twice daily.
 This is lower for Māori, and those living in quintile 3-5 areas.
-Approximately one in four adolescents experiences trauma to the upper front six teeth and Asian adults have seen an oral health worker in the last year.
-Just over half of Waitemata residents only visit a dental health care worker for toothaches/ dental problems or never.
-This varies across ethnic groups, with a smaller proportion of NZ European adults (37%) than of Asian (61%), Māori (70%) and Pacific (77%) adults likely to only visit a dental health care worker for toothaches/dental problems or never.
-Approximately 65% of adults brush their teeth twice daily.
+Approximately one in four adolescents experiences trauma to the upper front six

 About 6% of adults have had one or more teeth removed in the past 12 months (due to decay, an abscess, infection or gum disease).
-Half of European/Other adults and a third of Māori, Pacific,
+Half of